 - Simon’s Seat and Bolton Abbey Waterfall: explore the rocky outcrop at Simon’s Seat and the underrated Bolton Abbey Waterfall in the Valley of Desolation.

-- Malham Cove Walk: discover the incredible Malham Cove, Gordale Scar, Janets Foss and Malham Tarn (coming soon) on this amazing circular walk.
+- Malham Cove Walk: discover the incredible Malham Cove, Gordale Scar, Janets Foss and Malham Tarn on this amazing circular walk.

 - Ilkley Moor: a famous moorland in West Yorkshire.